- As noted by Microsoft, Windows needs .NET v3.5 SP1 and .NET v4.x enabled/installed before installation. These are usually enabled by default.

 Alternate, direct link to the 32-bit file (Std, Pro, Ent):

-Note 1: The Standard and Professional editions of Wasp products MUST use this 32-bit version (x86), and will not work with the 64-bit version (x64).
+Note 1: The Standard and Professional editions of Wasp products MUST use the 32-bit version (x86) as listed above, and will not work with the 64-bit version (x64) below.
 (This is true regardless of whether you have 32 or 64-bit Windows.)

 Note 2: Enterprise editions of Wasp products can use the 32-bit version (x86), and also have the option of using the 64-bit version (x64), 3rd checkbox ENU\x64\SQLEXPRWT_x64_ENU.exe (1.1 GB).